softwx/SoftWx.Numerics/README.md

 Soon will add in prime number related functions (deterministic Miller Rabin) described in series of blog posts starting with (http://blog.softwx.net/2013/05/miller-rabin-primality-test-in-c.html).
 This github library is meant to replace the code that went with those blog posts.

+This is currently a work in progress.
+Still to do: add unit test for new stuff, complete implementation of UInt128, add Miller Rabin prime methods, with new speed optimizations made after the code was posted the blog post mentioned above.

 Classes:
 * BitMath - optimized bit fiddling methods for integer types
   * LowBit - Returns the least significant set bit